 - Food Recommendation: The Loft in Uluwatu has great food and an awesome atmosphere.

-Take a short drive further down South to Uluwatu, which has several great beaches and some awesome sites to see!
+Take a short drive further down south to see Uluwatu’s fantastic beaches and a couple extra awesome sites!

 Situated at the bottom of a long meandering concrete staircase, Suluban Beach is famous for its amazing hidden caves and rock structures.
 It’s a great place to watch surfers or surf for yourself, but this break is only for experienced surfers!
 The combination of white sand, caves, and crystal blue water make Suluban one of the most interesting beaches on the island.